Junchi0905/R-bank-Customer-Churn/README.md

 # R-bank-Customer-Churn
-Build a logstic regression and decision tree models to figure out reasons of customer churn.
+Build a logstic regression and decision tree models to figure out reasons of customer churn in R.

 # Result
 * The bank should hold promotional activities to the old, particularly age over 43.